Endodontic Associates of Iowa:

 Serving all of Southeastern Iowa.

 Endodontic Associates was established in 1980 and is one of the most well respected and longest running practices in the country.
 We’ve secured this reputation by the quality of work we provide and the quality of endodontists we have on staff.
-We have been fortunate enough to bring endodontists like Dr. Thad Chamberlain to our practice after serving our country for 24 years.
-Dr. Chamberlain is board certified in Endodontics and his knowledge base adds to the 50 years of combined endodontic experience at Endodontic Associates of Iowa.
-Rest assured our endodontists are capable of handling all of your endodontic needs with precision and compassion while employing the latest technology and modern techniques in order to provide our patients with the absolute best in patient care.
+With over 60 yrs of combined endodontic experience you can be assured our endodontists are capable of handling all of your endodontic needs with precision and compassion while employing the latest technology and modern techniques in order to provide our patients with the absolute best in patient care.

 Thank you for your interest in Endodontic Associates of Iowa.
 We are specialist members of the American Association of Endodontists.
 We look forward to being of service to you.
 Our expert team, led by respected endodontic specialist Drs.
-Hansen, Cobb, Vela and Chamberlain, includes an experienced endodontic staff.
+Hansen, Cobb, Vela, Choi, Chamberlain and Maktabi includes an experienced endodontic staff.
 We provide the highest standard of professional care in a friendly, comfortable environment showcasing the highest quality service and latest advancements in endodontic treatment.

 By referring you to our office, your dentist has shown their concern that you receive the finest endodontic care possible.
 Our goal is to provide unsurpassed quality in a compassionate environment of professionalism and clinical excellence.
 We hope to exceed your expectations.

 We hope that the information provided here answers many of your questions about endodontic treatment.
 If you would like additional information, please don’t hesitate to contact us at Endodontic Associates of Iowa City Phone Number 319-351-6622, or Toll-free at 800-860-4972.